rachfop/takomo-docs/docs/organizations/deploying-stacks-to-member-accounts.md

 When config sets are deployed to member accounts, Takomo assumes a role from each account and uses that for deployment.
 By default, Takomo attempts to assume a role named **OrganizationAccountAccessRole** which is the default role created for each account when the account is itself created and added to the organization.

-You can set the deployment role name in many places within the organization configuration.
+You can also provide a custom deployment role.
+The custom deployment role name can be specified in many places within the organization configuration.
 When config sets are deployed to a member account, the deployment role is looked in the following order:

 1. `accountAdminRoleName` key under the current account
 2. `accountAdminRoleName` key under the current organizational unit